amdelamar/akka-udp-demo/README.md

 # Akka UDP & TCP Demo

-A simple UDP and TCP demo written in Scala, that listens to messages and simply echos them back.
+A simple UDP and TCP demo written in Scala, that listens to messages and simply echoes them back.

 Requires [JDK 11](https://adoptopenjdk.net/) and [sbt 1.3+](https://www.scala-sbt.org/).